 The Media Center hours are from 7:45 a.m. to 4:00 p.m.
 The media center is a place for quiet research and study, and all users are expected to use it in that manner.
-All students visiting the media center must have a written pass from their classroom teacher for that period and sign the classroom roster.
-In order to visit the media center during their lunch period, the student must sign the lunch roster before the tardy bell rings.
+All students visiting the Media Center must have a written pass from their classroom teacher for that period and sign the classroom roster.
+In order to visit the Media Center during their lunch period, the student must sign the lunch roster before the tardy bell rings.
+Students are not allowed to bring food or drinks into the Media Center.
 Both the classroom and lunch roster are found on the circulation desk.